-The initial data collection and treatment phase of the experiment will begin on January 17, 2022 and continue through to approximately February 28, 2022.
+The initial data collection and treatment phase of the experiment will begin on February 5, 2022 and continue through to approximately March 12, 2022.
 As described in the sampling discussion, villages are randomly assigned to four treatments: Placebo, Health, Low Cash and High Cash treatment arms.
 Within the Health, Low Cash and High Cash treatment arms, individuals receive the assigned treatment video with probability 0.75 and they receive the placebo with probability 0.25.

 Enumerators are instructed to share the Survey Tablet with the subjects.
 Instructions and questions are read aloud to the subjects.
 The enumerators will enter the subjects' responses into the Tablet application.
-There are four components to the phase one intervention (note that the enumerator has already filtered out subjects who are vaccinated):
+The phase one intervention consists of the following elements (note that the enumerator has already filtered out subjects who are vaccinated):

 - Both subjects and enumerators are required to answer a set of questions to determine whether or not they have been exposed to the COVID-19 virus or show symptoms of the COVID-19 virus.
 If either is the case, then the interview does not take place. - The subjects are informed about appropriate COVID-19 protocols including social distancing and wearing of masks.
-They must to consent to these protocols in order for the interview to take place. - Subjects are presented with the purposes of the study and an informed consent form that they must agree to before proceeding to the survey.
+They must to consent to these protocols in order for the interview to take place. - Subjects are presented with the purposes of the study and an informed consent form that they must agree to before proceeding to the survey. - This is followed by a set of demographic questions including age, gender, education, income, occupation, employment status and ethnicity. - Subjects are then presented with one of the short 45-second treatment videos. - Subjects in the two Cash Incentive treatment arms are informed that they will be contacted in six weeks to confirm their vaccination status and that they will be sent their payment via cell phone money payment (they need to provide their cell-phone payment details at the end of the survey).

-- This is followed by a set of demographic questions including age, gender, education, income, occupation, employment status and ethnicity. - Subjects are then presented with one of the short 45-second treatment videos. - Subjects in the two Cash Incentive treatment arms are informed about how and when they can collect their financial incentives upon proof of vaccination status. - Subjects are asked a set of questions regarding their vaccination intentions. - The survey ends with requests for contact information: cell phone number; WhatsApp; and e-mail addresses.
+- Subjects are asked a set of questions regarding their vaccination intentions and their intentions to acquire a solar charging device. - The survey ends with requests for contact information: cell phone number; WhatsApp; and e-mail addresses. - Subjects are provided with a contact telephone/WhatsApp number plus e-mail address that they can contact if they have further questions.